University of Newcastle

 For further information, visit the STAT website.

-There are commonly accepted overseas secondary qualifications that UAC may take into consideration.
+There are commonly accepted overseas secondary qualifications that UAC may consider for admission.
 Check your overseas secondary qualification.

 English language proficiency